superstreamlabs/memphis.js/README.md

 ### Produce and Consume messages

-The most common client operations are `produce` to send messages and `consume` to receive messages.
+The most common client operations are using `produce` to send messages and `consume` to receive messages.

-Messages are published to a station and consumed from it by creating a consumer.
+Messages are published to a station with a Producer and consumed from it by a Consumer.

-Consumers are pull based and consume all the messages in a station unless you are using a consumers group, in this case messages are spread across all members in this group.
+Consumers are poll based and consume all the messages in a station.
+Consumers can also be grouped into consumer groups.
+When consuming with a consumer group, all consumers in the group will receive each message.

 Memphis messages are payload agnostic.
-Payloads are `Uint8Arrays`.
+Payloads are always `bytearray`s.

 In order to stop getting messages, you have to call `consumer.destroy()`.
-Destroy will terminate regardless of whether there are messages in flight for the client.
+Destroy will terminate the consumer even if messages are currently being sent to the consumer.

+If a station is created with more than one partition, producing to and consuming from the station will happen in a round robin fashion.

 ### Creating a Producer